HarshGMotka/Automated-Invoice-Processing-System/README.md

 - Adjust contrast and brightness.

 ## 2. Optical Character Recognition (OCR)
-**Purpose**: Convert the preprocessed image into text.
+**Purpose**: Convert the preprocessed image/pdf into text.

 **Tools and Techniques**:
 - **Tesseract OCR**: Open-source OCR engine.
+- **pdftotext**: Simple PDF text extraction

 **Implementation**:
-- Use Tesseract to read text from the preprocessed image.
+- Use pdftotext or Tesseract to read text from the preprocessed image.

 ## 3. Data Extraction
 **Purpose**: Extract specific fields such as invoice number, date, total amount, and vendor name from the text.
 Tools and